acamilo/dynatestjig/README.md

 reboot the pi by running `sudo reboot`

-log back in and make sure time and date is correct by rinning `date` then, finally, run `sudo apt-get update`
+log back in and make sure time and date is correct by rinning `date` then, run `sudo apt-get update` and finally `sudo apt-get install git`

 ### Setting up auto-launch of Python testing app.
 run `sudo apt-get install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox`